 Adding to our list of animals to steer clear of at night, is the brown recluse spider.
 Also known as the brown violin spider, this spider has spindly legs and markings reminiscent of the stringed instrument on its back.
 It will bite in self-defense but is not known to be particularly aggressive.

-A bite from this spider however can cause pain, vomiting, and dizziness.
+A bite from this spider, however, can cause pain, vomiting, and dizziness.
 Be careful in dark spaces and when setting up camping sites in the Aloha state.
 These spiders like to hide under woodpiles and rocks.

 Box Jellyfish

 There are several types of jellyfish in Hawaii, with the box jellyfish being the most notable.
 This creature’s body is bell-shaped but still has a few “corners” for which it was named “boxy.”
+It can be the most dangerous animal in the Pacific Ocean.

 To protect you and your loved ones from box jellyfish, make sure that you only swim on beaches with lifeguards on duty and up-to-date websites with water statuses.